2007 Buenos Aires 200km

 The 2007 200 km of Buenos Aires was the fourth edition of this race on the TC2000 season.
 The race was held in the Autódromo Juan y Óscar Gálvez in Buenos Aires.

 Report

-The driver pairing formed by Juan Manuel Silva and Ezequiel Bosio (Honda Petrobras) won the fourth edition of the Buenos Aires 200 km, which took place this Sunday in front of seventy-thousand spectators which filled the autodrome's grandstands and thoroughly enjoyed this motor racing festival.
+The driver pairing formed by Juan Manuel Silva and Ezequiel Bosio (Honda Petrobras) won the fourth edition of the Buenos Aires 200 km, which took place this Sunday in front of seventy-thousand spectators which filled the autodrome's grandstands.

 Buenos Aires, October 7, 2007.- The driver pairing formed by Juan Manuel Silva and Ezequiel Bosio (Honda Petrobras) won the fourth edition of the Buenos Aires 200 km, which took place this Sunday in front of seventy-thousand spectators which filled the autodrome's grandstands and thoroughly enjoyed this motor racing festival.

 Silva/Bosio put the perfect strategy to good use for a special event like this long-distance one, with included driver changes, and went on to claim victory followed by Carlos Bueno/Anthony Reid (Honda Lubrax) and Matías Rossi/Walter Hernández (Chevrolet Elaion).

 In a race which included several key moments, the fight for the lead took place on the track and also in the pits.
 With great overtaking manoeuvres and the driver changes which led to the eventual outcome.
 Also, this special event, which includes additional championship points, meant that Matías Rossi was able to extend his standings lead.

 Right from the start, emotions ran high with slow start of Guillermo Ortelli, who was demoted to 5th by the two Ford Focus' of the works YPF-Ford team.
 Even so, everyone took care at the start, bearing in mind the length of the event.
 This led to there not being much overtaking during the first laps.

 As the race progressed, the drivers who were doing the first stint (most of them being the cars' usual drivers in the series) began to push.
 This was the case of Gabriel Ponce de León, who overtook team-mate Martín Basso, while Christian Ledesma (Chevrolet Elaion) got past Emiliano Spataro (Renault TC2000 Team).

 In the middle of the struggle, the Chevrolet drivers (Rossi and Ledesma) began duelling while reigning champion Rossi was trying to find a way past Basso, until the former's car went wide at a corner and at that moment Ledesma made his move and got alongside his team-mate.
 That's how they continued until reaching the Esses, with their cars practically making contact.
 Ledesma came out ahead.